Rubbermaid Active View™ Lands On Store Shelves

 Brave New Product Development World

 The Consumer Segment Manager was a new position created as part of a reorganization and new strategy for new product development.
 This new role was the product of the success of Shelf Savers.
-Shelf Savers demonstrated an ideal situation… the development of not only new products, but the introduction of a new product category to the industry.
+Shelf Savers demonstrated an ideal situation… the development of not only new products but the introduction of a new product category to the industry.
 Realizing that continual company growth needed more than just line extensions, a new approach had to be crafted.

 The Consumer Segment Manager was the new approach.
-Unlike existing Product Manager positions where line maintenance is constantly competing with new product development, the CSM’s were 100% new product focused.
+Unlike existing Product Manager positions where line maintenance is constantly competing with new product development, the CSM’s were 100% new product-focused.
 However, Product Managers would still be utilized to manage existing lines and development of close-in line extensions.
-This freed up the CSM’s to move further outside of existing products and identify new grounds for exploration, through identification and understanding of consumer segments.
+This freed up the CSM’s to move further outside of existing products and identify new grounds for exploration, through the identification and understanding of consumer segments.
 By identifying the problems and needs of specific consumers, new product development could take on a much more targeted direction.

 Six pockets provide a way to organize information in a simple and efficient way.
-The included special labels and erasable marker allow the user to customize and reuse the Keeper for additional projects.
+The included special labels and an erasable marker allow the user to customize and reuse the Keeper for additional projects.

 Location, location, location… the most valuable office space is the desktop.
 The Platform was developed to help take the piles vertically and free up more of that precious space.
 The added benefit was better visibility of all the things that were so important that they were on the desktop to begin with.

 We found that many people cascaded files on their desktop, but with so little desktop, there was no easy way to move everything when you needed extra space and those neatly cascaded files ended up in disarray at the slightest bump.
 Going one step further, an elastic retaining strap was added to allow the user to temporarily hang the Stepper vertically to maintain multiple “desktops.”
-The included labeling system and erasable marker allows instant customization by the user.
+The included labeling system and erasable marker allow instant customization by the user.

 Similar to the Stepper, the Sleeve provided a means to organize various pieces of information in labeled slash pockets.
 The Sleeve was made so that it could hang for long-term use.

-Finally an actual place to put all those little adhesive notes, freeing the computer monitor from the frenzy or for use near the phone or other area where there isn’t a monitor to receive those important messages.
+Finally, an actual place to put all those little adhesive notes, freeing the computer monitor from the frenzy or for use near the phone or other area where there isn’t a monitor to receive those important messages.